ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: ZK-AMS Admission and Provisioning Workflows

-\item[c)] \textbf{Fiat--Shamir challenge Generation}: The folding challenge \ensuremath{v} is deterministically derived by applying the Fiat--Shamir transform to the public off-chain transcript.
-We model the hash function \ensuremath{H} as a random oracle (or adopt the Fiat--Shamir heuristic).
-Let \ensuremath{\mathsf{ctx}} be a domain-separation string (e.g., protocol and chain/contract identifiers, transcript/batch identifier, and a digest of $(\mathsf{vk_{NIFS}}, X)$).
-Here $\mathsf{vk_{NIFS}}$ is the verification key for Nova NIFS, and $X$ is the compressed batch input list.
-We compute
+\item[c)] \textbf{Fiat--Shamir challenge generation:} The folding challenge is derived from the public transcript via the Fiat--Shamir transform.
+Let $\mathsf{ctx}$ denote a domain-separation string including the protocol identifier, the current transcript or batch identifier, and a digest of $(\mathsf{vk_{NIFS}}, X)$, where $\mathsf{vk_{NIFS}}$ is the public verification key for the Nova-style folding interface and $X = \{ {\mathsf{hash_{PHC}}}_i, {\mathsf{pk_{seed}}}_i \}_{i=1}^N$ is the compressed batch input list later submitted at settlement.
+A Fiat--Shamir challenge is then derived from the public transcript:

-Any party can recompute \ensuremath{v} from the same public off-chain transcript, ensuring verifiability of the folding relation.
+This challenge binds the folding step and the settled batch metadata to the same public transcript.
+Hence, any party can recompute $v$, and any post hoc rewrite of the transcript or the ordered batch input list $X$ invalidates the final proof.